sladericewatkins/onecms7/src/contact/business/index.md

 title: General business
 ---

-In light of the holidays, my team and I am stepping (mostly) away from our inboxes until January 3rd, 2023.
-Replies to emails will be sporadic.
-Thanks for understanding!

-***

 Just a general business inquiry?
 That's great, I'd love to chat with you about it!

 ## But first, note...